Hopsan/hopsan/buildDebPackage/DebReadme.txt

 A "shortcut" to HopsanGUI should end up under the Science, Engineering or Education category in your menu.
 HopsanCLI, HoLC, server executables and libraries can be found in /opt/hopsan/bin

-For questions about these .deb packages, contact: peter.nordin@liu.se

 ----------------------------------------
  What version to choose:
 ----------------------------------------